ואברהם זקן בא בימים וה’ ברך את אברהם בכל

 Avraham, then, was not only advanced in years, but he wanted to show his old age by way of his facial and bodily appearance.
 In this way, there would also be a distinctive difference between him and his son.
 This was in contrast to earlier generations in which people would continue to look young and resemble their children.
 They would advance in years, but with no outward indications, until they would suddenly die at a ripe age.

-To fully appreciate the deeper meaning of this, we need to remember another talmudic teaching.
-In Bereshit (25:9) we are confronted once again with a redundant sentence: “And these are the generations of Yitzchak the son of Avraham, and Avraham begat Yitzchak.”
-Here again, the Talmud asks why it is necessary to tell us that Avraham begat Yitzchak when in the earlier part of the verse we are already told, “These are the generations of Yitzchak the son of Avraham.”
+To fully appreciate the deeper meaning of this midrash, we need to remember another Talmudic teaching.
+In Bereshit we are confronted once again with a redundant sentence: “And these are the generations of Yitzhak the son of Avraham, Avraham begat Yitzhak.”
+Here again, the Talmud asks why it is necessary to tell us that Avraham begat Yitzhak when in the earlier part of the verse we are already told, “These are the generations of Yitzhak the son of Avraham.”

 To this the Talmud responds: “The cynics of the time were saying: Sarah became pregnant by Avimelech.
 Look at how many years she lived with Avraham without being able to have a child by him!
-[See Bereshit chapter 20, where Sarah is taken into the palace of Avimelech King of Gerar, who intended to marry her but instead returned her to Avraham after realizing that Sarah was in fact married to him.]
+[See Bereshit Chapter 20, where Sarah is taken into the palace of Avimelech, King of Gerar, who intended to marry her, but instead returned her to Avraham after realizing that Sarah was in fact married to him.]
 What did the Holy One blessed be He do?
-He made Yitzchak’s facial expressions exactly resemble those of Avraham, so that everyone had to admit that Avraham begat Yitzchak.
-This is what is meant by the words “And Avraham begat Yitzchak,” namely that there was clear evidence for everybody to see that Avraham was Yitzchak’s father” (Baba Metzia 87a).
-Thus, the integrity of Avraham and Sarah was divinely protected.
+He made Yitzhak’s face exactly resemble that of Avraham, so that everyone had to admit that Avraham begat Yitzhak.
+This is what is meant by the words “And Avraham begat Yitzhak,” namely that there was clear evidence for everybody to see that Avraham was Yitzhak’s father.”
+Thus, the integrity of Avraham and Sarah’s marriage was divinely protected.

 The signs of old age are marks of experience and wisdom.
-While it is true that wisdom is acquired not by years but by disposition, and that many never live a meaningful life, only accumulating unspent youth and remaining permanently immature even in old age, still, it is true that wisdom comes with old age.
-How true the observation of Mark Twain that our youth should start at the end of our lives!
+It is true that wisdom is acquired, not by years, but by disposition, and many never live a meaningful life, but only accumulate unspent youth, remaining permanently immature even in old age.
+Still, it is true that wisdom comes with old age.
+How true is Mark Twain’s observation that our youth should start at the end of our lives!

-For the authentically religious personality this is of crucial importance.
+For the authentically religious personality, this is of crucial importance.
 Religion can be experienced and lived only in a state of originality.
-Any imitation of fellow worshippers is serving oneself and not God.
+Any imitation of fellow worshipers is serving oneself and not God.
 In essence, religion is an attempt to search for God, the ultimate Original.